Frosty-zod/CODSOFT/README.md

 # CodSoft Python Internship – June 2025

-This repository contains my task submissions for the **CodSoft Python Programming Internship (June 2025)**.
+This repository contains my task submissions for the **CodSoft Python Programming Internship (July 2025)**.

 All three tasks are completed in a single **Google Colab notebook** named `Abhishek.ipynb`.